llqy123/HAQE/README.md

 ## Acknowledgement
-Some of the code was forked from the original KGEmb implementation which can be found at [KGEmb](https://github.com/HazyResearch/KGEmb), thank you for the excellent source code.
+Some of the code was forked from the original KGEmb implementation which can be found at [KGEmb](https://github.com/HazyResearch/KGEmb), thank for the excellent source code.